 Now you have your grow tent set up and you’re ready to get growing, make sure you have the best seeds for the job.

-Buy good-quality cannabis seeds online and join our community at Homegrown Forum to chat with other growers.
+Buy good-quality indoor cannabis seeds online and join our community at Homegrown Forum to chat with other growers.
 Want a data-driven approach to growing?
 Track and share your progress with Homegrown Diaries — the appliance of science!

 To keep learning, check my report on how to grow cannabis indoors!

 Kyle Kushman is a legend in the cannabis community.
 He is the modern-day polymath of pot: cultivator, breeder, activist, writer, and educator.
 After winning no less than 13 Cannabis Cups, there’s nothing this guy doesn’t know about indoor growing – he’s been there, done it, and is still doing it to this day!